What is the Power Score?

 This led us to the question: How do we differentiate teams in the Prep Hoops Circuit?

 Do we rank teams solely on win-loss record and create a system of random tiebreakers?
 Or do we come up with a formula that can objectively evaluate a team’s ranking?
 We decided the latter was a more effective way to compare teams from different regions and without the same number of games played.

 Enter the Prep Hoops Circuit Power Score: a comprehensive calculation of a team’s performance in Prep Hoops Circuit events.

 After much deliberation, we settled on a team-ranking score that depends on two simple factors:

 1. Win/Loss Percentage: This factor was a no-brainer.
 At the end of the day, the most important thing you can do to earn a higher Power Score is win your games.
 The higher your win-loss percentage is, the more points you will earn for this factor.

 2. Strength of Schedule: Who you play matters.
 Especially in larger tournaments, some teams will be required to face a tougher or weaker set of opponents.
 Strength of Schedule will help account for these differences in opponents.
 We calculate the Strength of Schedule by factoring in a team’s opponents winning percentage and the average winning percentage of their opponents, as well as the Pool a team plays in, and the size of the event.

 1. Every Prep Hoops Circuit Game Matters: If you are participating in a Prep Hoops Circuit game, the results of your game will contribute to your Power Score.

 2. Only Prep Hoops Circuit teams will be given a Power Score.
-This score will be updated no later than the Wednesday following each weekend of Prep Hoops Circuit play (Assuming enough teams from a region played in that previous weekend).
+This score will be updated mid-week following each weekend of Prep Hoops Circuit play (Assuming enough teams from a region played in that previous weekend).

 3. Each unexcused forfeit will result in a 3 point deduction from your team’s power score.
 This could be the difference between several spots in the rankings.